TylerDoubleu12/Landing-Page-Harbour-Alias-/README.md

 <!-- Add buttons here -->

 <!-- Describe your project in brief -->
+This project was designed to create a functional dynamic landing page.
+For the purposes of this specific landing page, the project focuses on a fictional company (for purposes called Harbour) and creating this landing page.
+The landing page features CSS styling and HTML styling.
+It also features a navigation bar that can be updated dynamically via javascript.
+Javascript is used in this project for the purposes of making this project fully functional.
 <!-- The project title should be self explanotory and try not to make it a mouthful.
 (Although exceptions exist- **awesome-readme-writing-guide-for-open-source-projects** - would have been a cool name)

 Add a cover/banner image for your README. **Why?** Because it easily **grabs people's attention** and it **looks cool**(*duh!obviously!*).